 Directors Meetings attended Out of possible

 M Bernard 4 4

 J Camp (Accounting Officer) 4 4

 H Lewis 4 4

-J Mackenzie- Blackman (Appointed 1 September 2017 and resigned

-15 December 2017) 0 0

-J MacLeod 3 4
+J MacLeod (Resigned 3 September 2019) 3 4

-R Morgan 4 4
+R Morgan (Resigned 12 September 2019) 1 4

 L Perks 4 4

-O Ralston 4 4
+O Ralston 2 4

 C Rea 4 4

 S Skidmore 4 4

-V Watson 4 4
+V Watson (Resigned 26 April 2019) 2 3

 M Whitehead (Chair) 4 4

-N Fitzgerald (Appointed 15 December 2017) 4 4
+N Fitzgerald 3 4

+A Duguid (Appointed 30 April 2019) 1 1

-- The Board of Trustees remains the same, with the exception of Nathalie Fitzgerald, who has resigned as a Member and joined the Board, and James Mackenzie-Blackman, who has resigned as a Trustee and become a Member - the Board has undertaken the annual review of the Scheme of Delegation, developed a governance framework, completed a MAT self-assessment, undertaken the performance management of the CEO, Executive Headteachers and Business Team, and continued with the day-to day oversight of the group of schools. - -The Trust has implemented a new data management and reporting system that is highly effective and facilitates challenge. - -The Trust has evaluated effectiveness and decided to form a standards committee to strengthen its work. - -The Trust is committed to externally reviewing its work every three years - As part of the external efficiency audit (ICFP) governance was evaluated and found to be effective.
+The Board of Trustees remains the same, with the exception of the resignations of Mandy Watson, Robert Morgan and Janice Macleod, and the appointment of Anne-Marie Duguid.

+- The Board has undertaken the annual review of the Scheme of Delegation, developed a governance framework, completed a MAT self-assessment, undertaken the performance management of the CEO, Executive Headteachers and Business Team, and continued with the day-to day oversight of the group of schools. - The Trust's data management and reporting system is highly effective and facilitates challenge. - The Trust has evaluated effectiveness and decided to form a standards committee to strengthen its work. - The Trust is committed to externally reviewing its work every three years - As part of the external efficiency audit (ICFP) governance was evaluated and found to be effective.